berengueradrian/password-management/README.md

 # Password management app in Go

-This is an application for managing users credentials with a client-server structure made in Go.
+This is an application for securely managing users credentials with a client-server structure made in Go.

 ## Project structure